-I’m a junior at MIT pursuing computer science and mathematics.
+I’m a senior at MIT pursuing computer science and mathematics.
 I’m a big fan of Lisp, Alan Kay, and Bret Victor, and tend to overuse words like “relation”, “projection”, and “space”.
 I can recite most xkcd comics from memory (including the alt-text) and love petty semantic debates.

 I care about a lot of Big Ideas, and want to make computing universally accessible to everyone as a medium and an art.
 I believe in direct manipulation of data, augmenting human intellect, and dynamic, interactive documents, unlike most of the ones you’ll find here.